 Now, all of the reservoir engineering evidence taken together paints a very simple picture in spite of what appears to be complicated.
 The Milk River formation is comprised of tight rock as shown by the geological evidence, but it is also virtually all hydraulically connected as seen from the pressure data and the diminishing returns curve produced by GLJ Consultants.
-So virtually all the rock in the that the interference and acceleration that have been found by GLJ and by M&B, Martin & Brusset Associates, indicates that there's a, a great deal of connection.
+So virtually all the rock in the reservoir contributes to production.
+There may be some isolated pockets that don't, but I would submit that the interference and acceleration that have been found by GLJ and by M&B, Martin & Brusset Associates, indicates that there's a, a great deal of connection.